Skip to main content

 Unit tests: a few test cases to confirm the code does what it’s supposed to Fuzz testing: as torrent of randomized test cases, primarily to make sure things don’t go off the rails

-If we were to graph the inputs of each method for something multiplication that takes two numbers, the difference kind of looks like this:
+If we were to graph the inputs of each method for something multiplication that takes two numbers, the difference looks like this:

 Difference between unit testing and fuzz testing on a graph